 By now, if you haven't heard already, you probably want to hear what the thing sounds like!
 I've compiled some of the best video demonstrations I could find on YouTube, which are shown below.
 The first two are 1950s promotional recordings by Hal Shutz.
 The organ used for the left demo is undoubtedly an S-6, since it exhibits the "Solo Percussion" feature introduced in that model:

-Next is a 1950s short promotional film, which showcases a wide variety of sounds and styles, while the organ (and organist) spin slowly on a rotating table.
-Note the charmingly direct and cheerful '50s marketing.
+Next is a 1950s short promotional film, which shows a wide variety of sounds and styles while the organ spins slowly on a rotating table.
+Note the charmingly direct and cheerful '50s marketing style.
 Too bad there is some pitch jitter, which is a fault of the video, either from poor film transferring or digital encoding.
 Note also that the back of the organ has a cover, probably installed specifically for the film.
 This organ is also an S-6, again as indicated by the presence of "Solo Percussion".

-Next are some quite recent videos; the one on the left shows some great arrangments of Christmas carols on an S-6.
+Next are some relatively recent videos; the one on the left shows some nice arrangments of Christmas carols on an S-6.
 The one on the right is a basic demo of a Model S; you can hear that the sound is virtually indistinguishable from the S-6.

 At some point, I hope to record a short video of my playing, since I've developed a style quite different from what is normally heard on these organs.
 Until then, enjoy the YouTube videos, or your own playing—I imagine many readers of this article probably have their own chord organs!
 As well, if you find even better demos, I could embed them here.